python/cpython/Doc/howto/urllib2.rst

 that case, it is convenient to use ``HTTPPasswordMgrWithDefaultRealm``.
 This allows you to specify a default username and password for a URL.
-This will be supplied in the absence of yoou providing an alternative combination for a specific realm.
+This will be supplied in the absence of you providing an alternative combination for a specific realm.
 We indicate this by providing ``None`` as the realm argument to the ``add_password`` method.